SLAM-Lab/SANA-FE/docs/index.rst

 The SANA-FE kernel is primarily written in C++, but uses PyBind11 to generate Python interfaces.
 SANA-FE can alternatively be used as a standalone C++ simulator.
-For more using SANA-FE without Python, visit the project repository homepage at: https://github.com/SLAM-Lab/SANA-FE This library implements the Python interface, allowing you to specify and manipulate mapped SNNs, control/script simulations, and work output predictions/traces.
+For more information on using SANA-FE without Python, visit the project repository homepage at: https://github.com/SLAM-Lab/SANA-FE The SANA-FE Python interface supports creating mapped SNNs, launching simulations, and getting prediction data out for analysis.

 Quick-start
 ===========